-- Mahou Sensei Negima!: Chachamaru knows that her tears are in fact oil, but Negi reasons with her that is not the physical experience of the tears rolling down, but the feelings she has that makes her a living being.
+- Negima!
+Magister Negi Magi: Chachamaru knows that her tears are in fact oil, but Negi reasons with her that is not the physical experience of the tears rolling down, but the feelings she has that makes her a living being.

 - In the EXO fandom classic "Absolute Chanyeol," Chanyeol, understandably alarmed, exclaims, "Baekhyunnie, you're leaking!" when Baekhyun begins to cry.

-- In Clan Of The Cave Bear Ayla gets upset and cries, to the bewonderment of the rest of the Clan who have no knowledge/experience with tears of sadness.
+- In Clan of the Cave Bear Ayla gets upset and cries, to the bewilderment of the rest of the Clan who have no knowledge/experience with tears of sadness.
 They think there's something wrong with her eyes.

 - Mowgli in the first Jungle Book story when he's banished Shere Khan but has to leave the jungle for the village:

 Then something began to hurt Mowgli inside him, as he had never been hurt in his life before, and he caught his breath and sobbed, and the tears ran down his face.